When people ask me what it is that we are doing at Ideas2life I always say we are building a great team.

 So it shouldn’t come as a surprise that we take our hiring process very seriously

-Every time we open new positions; we have grown from 5 to 24 in the last 24 months so we do that often i’d say, we really put an effort into making the process as good and efficient as possible both for us and the candidates.
+Every time we open new positions; we have grown from 5 to 24 to 36, in the last 2 years, so we do that often I’d say.
+We really put an effort into making the process as good and efficient as possible both for us and the candidates.

 Opening positions though is only part of the effort – the truth is we are always trying to find great people.